Economic recovery slow to take root for some in UK

 For the economy too, a lot is riding on how long British consumers feel confident enough to keep on running down their savings or increase their reliance on credit cards even as their wages are eroded by inflation year after year.

-Some economists say measures taken by the government to boost housing and an expected new push by the Bank of England to encourage more spending could galvanize the economy.
+Some economists say measures taken by the government to boost housing and an expected new push by the Bank of England to encourage more spending could galvanise the economy.

 Rob Wood, chief UK economist at Berenberg bank in London, said as long as growth of some kind continued, it could set off a virtuous circle.